 • Want to get motivated?
 There is nothing less motivating than being run down and drained.
 Self-care builds you up, empowers you, refreshes you, and tops up that tank so you can go the distance

 • Want to feel validated?
-Taking the time to focus on yourself and exercise some self-care is the greatest way of saying you matter.
+Taking the time to focus on yourself and exercise self-care is the greatest way to say you matter.

-So now you know the importance of self-care let’s now discuss how you can fit self-care into what is for everyone these days is a busy day.
+So now you know the importance of self-care, let’s discuss how you can fit self-care into what is for everyone these days is a busy day.

-1. Set a specific time-slot in which you were going to do something that you want to do.
+1. Set a specific time slot in which you will do something you want to do.
 Now, this doesn’t mean it has to be for an hour or more.
-It could be 15 minutes; it could be half an hour, it could be longer.
+It could be 15 minutes; it could be half an hour, and it could be longer.
 It could be as simple as a 30-minute bath.

 2. Get some exercise.
 It does not have to be strenuous.
 Start by making sure that you walk a little bit more than usual during the day.

 4. Keep a journal.
-When I say a journal, I’m talking about on in a brief dot point format.
-Record what you do during the day I think you’ll be surprised what you do and I think it will boost how you feel about yourself.
-Keep a journal allows you to see when changes will bring benefits to your life.
+When I say a journal, I’m talking about one in a brief dot-point format.
+Record what you do during the day I think you’ll be surprised what you do, and I think it will boost how you feel about yourself.
+Keeping a journal allows you to see when changes will bring benefits to your life.

 5. Make sure you talk to friends and family.
 Make sure those you choose to talk to are supportive of you.
 Networking with other people is a great booster.

 6. Read a fictional book.
 Fictional books require us to use our brain to be creative as we imagine the characters and the storylines as we read the book.
 Great escapism and a great way to exercise your creativity.
-Reading on a regular basis helps to keep your mind sharp.
+Reading regularly helps to keep your mind sharp.

-7. Listen to a podcast on something with is of interest.
+7. Listen to a podcast on something that is of interest.
 It exercises the brain and expands your world.

 8. Listen to some music that makes you feel great.
 Research indicates that listening to music enhances already positive emotions and is a great booster for your mood.

 10. Reduce stress by being realistic about what is stressing you.
-There is some research that says stress may be contagious and the more stressed we think we are, the worse it is for us
+Some research says stress may be contagious, and the more stressed we think we are, the worse it is for us

-11. Make sure that you are focusing on the present and not the past and the future.
+11. Make sure you focus on the present, not the past and future.
 Focusing on the present brings us back to focusing on where we are now and what we are experiencing now.
-Not spreading your energy over three time frames (past, present, and future) empowers us.
+Not spreading your energy over three-time frames (past, present, and future) empowers us.

 12. Try to be happy.
 There is research that suggests that feeling happy may affect our health for the better.
 Apparently, there is a simple way to feel more uplifted, and that is to crack a smile.

 13. Try some meditation.
-Most people say I don’t have time for mediation but click on this link, and you’ll find ten ways to easily and time effectively include meditation into your day-to-day life.
+Most people say they don’t have time for meditation but click on this link, and you’ll find out “How to meditate in 10 easy steps”